How to Introduce a Dog to a Cat

+How to introduce a dog to a cat depends largely on the individual animals.
 Some dogs do fine living with cats; others simply cannot live safely with felines.
-Sometimes, a dog can live with certain cats (depending on their age, temperament and activity level), but not others.
-Even if your dog has successfully lived with cats in the past, it is important to remember that each dog and each cat is an individual and therefore each introduction is different.
+And sometimes, a dog can live with certain cats — depending on their age, temperament, and activity level — but not others.
+Even if your dog has successfully lived with cats in the past, it is important to remember that each dog and each cat is an individual, environments are different, and each introduction is different.

 Body language of dogs and cats

 In addition, a dog’s interaction with a cat can change depending on the environment.
-Just because your dog is OK with the cat inside the house doesn’t mean she’ll exhibit that same behavior outdoors.
-She might fixate on the cat and start stalking him when they are outside together.
-So, be aware of her body language around the cat in each new situation, until you know how she is going to respond toward him.
+Just because your dog is comfortable with the cat inside the house, that doesn’t mean the dog will exhibit that same behavior outdoors.
+They might fixate on the cat and start stalking or chasing the cat when they are outside together.
+So be aware of your dog’s body language around the cat in each new situation until you know how they're going to respond.

 Methods for introducing a dog and a cat